Tellwut Review – The Full Story

 The panel is used by both companies and individuals to “crowd source” information on a full spectrum of topics.

-Some of the key features of Telwut’s panelling system include:
+Some of the key features of Tellwut’s paneling system include:

-- Provides rewards in the form of numerous gift cards (including from major retailers like Wal-Mart, Target, Best Buy, the Home Depot and Starbucks), Amazon code gift cards and merchandise.
+- Provides rewards in a variety of gift cards (from major retailers like Wal-Mart, Target, Best Buy, the Home Depot and Starbucks), Amazon code gift cards and merchandise.

-- Members redeem rewards by earning enough points and requesting processing and shipping of their orders.
+- Members redeem rewards by earning enough points and then requesting processing and shipping of their orders.

-- Applies a point based system which can be later converted into gift cards and other prizes.
+- Applies a point-based system which can be converted into gift cards and other prizes.

 - Apart from surveys, companies and individuals can also launch polls to gather opinions.

-- Members earn additional rewards simply by signing up, providing their personal information, providing shipping information, submitting single or multi-answer approved surveys, answering surveys, referring friends and by creating their own surveys.
+- Members earn additional rewards simply by signing up, providing their personal information, providing shipping information, submitting single or multi-answer approved surveys, answering normal and external surveys, referring friends and by creating their own surveys.

 - Enables both companies and individuals alike to “crowd source” information relevant to their company and individual research goals.